 4. Craft Fun and Exciting Blogs

 If your blog doesn’t excite you while writing it, why bother?
-Can I swim with the dolphins, get up close and personal with the ranch animals, embark on a sunset sail while sipping champagne?
-Lure me in by creating the experience with easy to skim text, great photos and videos.
+Can I swim with the dolphins, get up close and personal with the ranch animals, or embark on a sunset sail while sipping champagne?
+Lure me in by creating the experience with easy-to-skim text, great photos, and videos.
 Provide the best content available online for experiencing your area and it won’t just be Google noticing your content.
-If you promote your experience with a carefully curated email blast, paid search push and a social media campaign, you will win with folks who will add these experiences to their reservation.
+If you promote your experience with a carefully curated email blast, paid search push, and a social media campaign, you will win with folks who will add these experiences to their reservation.
 Remember – you aren’t just selling a room, you are selling an experience.

 - Festivals & events